 In addition, as you search for child care centers and homes on the State of Michigan child care database, click on State Report and then Reports Available for each program, and carefully review the recent Inspection, Renewal, and any Special Investigation Reports.
 The fewer rules-violations, the better -- especially if they are recent violations, and ones that could affect the safety and well-being of children.

 State licensing rules are only minimal standards.
-Accreditation by the National Association for the Education of Young Children/NAEYC (center-based settings) or the National Association for Family Child Care/NAFCC (home-based programs) is an indication of meeting child care quality standards, as is the State of Michigan's quality rating and improvement system (see Child Care Aware's explanation of QRIS).
+Accreditation by the National Association for the Education of Young Children/NAEYC (center-based settings) or the National Association for Family Child Care/NAFCC (home-based programs) is an indication of meeting child care quality standards, as is the State of Michigan's quality rating and improvement system.

 Center-based Child Care